ibm-cloud-docs/containers/cs_storage_block.md

        metadata:
          name: mypvc
          annotations:
-           volume.beta.kubernetes.io/storage-class: "ibmc-file-silver"
+           volume.beta.kubernetes.io/storage-class: "ibmc-block-silver"
          labels:
            billingType: "hourly"
        spec:
          accessModes:
-           - ReadWriteMany
+           - ReadWriteOnce
          resources:
            requests:
              storage: 24Gi
         ```
         {: codeblock}

-    -  **Example for custom storage classes**:
+    -  **Example for using the custom storage class**:
-       The following `.yaml` file creates a claim that is named `mypvc` of the storage class `ibmc-file-retain-custom`, billed at the default of `"monthly"`, with a gigabyte size of `45Gi` and IOPS of `"300"`.
-If you want to create a PVC to mount block storage to your cluster, make sure to enter `ReadWriteOnce` in the `accessModes` section.
+       The following `.yaml` file creates a claim that is named `mypvc` of the storage class `ibmc-block-retain-custom`, billed `"hourly"`, with a gigabyte size of `45Gi` and IOPS of `"300"`.

        ```
        apiVersion: v1